-The East Midtown Waterfront Project will fill a major gap in the Manhattan Waterfront Greenway between East 38th and East 60th Streets along the East River, while providing much-desired waterfront access and public open space resources for the communities of East Midtown and the public at large.
+The East Midtown Waterfront Project will fill a major gap in the Manhattan Waterfront Greenway between East 38th and East 61st Streets along the East River, while providing much-desired waterfront access and public open space resources for the community of East Midtown and the public at large.

 NYCEDC, working in partnership with the NYC Department of Parks & Recreation, the NYC Department of Transportation, elected officials, and local communities, is engaged in planning for the East Midtown Waterfront Project to improve access to the East River, enhance bicycle and pedestrian connectivity, and create waterfront amenities for public use and enjoyment in accordance with Vision 2020: New York City Comprehensive Waterfront Plan and OneNYC.
 The new waterfront esplanade would stretch for 22 blocks and fill a major gap in the 32-mile Manhattan Waterfront Greenway.
 Following State enabling legislation signed by Governor Cuomo in July 2011, the City, and State executed a Memorandum of Understanding in October 2011 creating the framework for the United Nations to expand its New York City campus while creating funding sources for the East Midtown Waterfront Project.The Memorandum of Understanding was amended in 2015 to extend the completion date and to include other minor changes.

 As the UN consolidation is not moving forward, the mayor announced in April 2017 a commitment of capital funding for design and construction for the ODR Esplanade portion now referred to as the East Midtown Greenway – 53rd to 61st Streets and an upland ‘flyover’ connection at 54th Street.
 In summer 2017, NYCEDC released a publicly advertised RFP for a designer.
 The selected design team is led by Stantec and design commenced in October 2017.
 It is anticipated that the construction of the Greenway will be complete in 2022.